SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 | Travel to Ecuador | Day 1 | - |

-| Start SENESCYT registration | Week 1 in Ecuador | 30-45 business days |
+| Start SENESCYT registration (online + in-person) | Week 1 in Ecuador | 30 business days (up to 45) |

 | Apply for professional visa | While SENESCYT processes | 2-4 weeks |